 Haille’s Advice for Students who are Deaf or Hard of Hearing

-Haille advises students with hearing loss to advocate for themselves, emphasizing the importance of self-empowerment.
+Haille advises students with hearing loss to take an active role in asking for what they need, emphasizing the importance of self-empowerment.
 “Many people don’t understand hearing loss, so connecting with an audiologist or others with similar experiences is crucial,” she says.

 By speaking up and seeking support, individuals can ensure they receive the accommodations and understanding they need.
-Haille practices this herself by using a mini microphone during patient consultations to ensure clear communication, demonstrating her commitment to overcoming communication barriers.
-Haille also encourages students to take the initiative in informing teachers and peers about their needs, helping to create an environment that supports inclusivity and effective communication.
+Haille practices this herself by using a mini microphone during patient consultations to ensure clear communication.
+Haille also encourages students to take the initiative in informing teachers and peers about their needs, helping to create an environment that supports acceptance and effective communication.

 Approaching graduation in May 2025, Haille is a living example of her message.
 Her journey from patient to provider shows how personal challenges can become professional strengths, changing perceptions and inspiring future healthcare professionals.